-NESL 220B - High-Intermediate Grammar for Reading and Writing 54 Hours
+NESL 220B - High-Intermediate Grammar for Reading and Writing 162 Hours

 This is the second semester of a one-year course in intermediate grammar for academic writing and reading designed to enable students to use linguistic forms accurately, meaningfully and appropriately in written expression.
 The course focuses on types of sentences, clauses, phrases, word order, verb forms, verb tenses, and on the connection between vocabulary and grammar.
 This course also emphasizes analyzing grammar and meaning and detecting and correcting grammatical errors.
 Students are advised to enroll concurrently in NESL 220B and NESL 221B, and ESL 123 or ESL 126.
-Students who earn a grade of "P" may not enroll in the class again.
+Students are limited to two enrollments in this course.